Njorogetracy/find-the-origin/README.md

 ### User Goals
 - Easily navigate through the game
-- Reand and understand the rules of the game
+- Read and understand the rules of the game
 - Get questions upon starting the game
 - See how much time they have left to finish the quiz
 - See correct and wrong answers while playing the game